Uchebuzz/Python_code/README.md

 # Random Python practice

-This is just random practice of python, to show my flexibility and thought process in developing code
+This is my personal practice on python with interesting projects I personally would work on.
+The aim was to show my flexibility and thought process in developing code.